guopeiming/NNSegmentor/config/README.md

 - [Data]
   - `data_path` (path) ------ path of data that `preprocess.py` outputs.
-  - `batch_size` (integer) ------ how many insts per batch to load.
-  - `shuffle` (True or False) ------ set to True to have the data reshuffled at every epoch.
-  - `num_worders` (integer) ------ how many subprocesses to use for data loading.
-0 means that the data will be loaded in the main process.
-  - `drop_last` (True or False) ------ set to True to drop the last incomplete batch, if the dataset size is not divisible by the batch size.
-  If False and the size of dataset is not divisible by the batch size, then the last batch will be smaller.

 - [Embed]
   - `pretrained_embed_char` (False or True) ------ whether to use pretrained embeddings.
   - `pretrained_embed_word` (False or True) ------ whether to use pretrained embeddings.